linroger/FinanceCompendium/III. Markets and Institutions/Encyclopedia of Financial Models/Volume I/Asset Pricing Models/General Principles of Asset Pricing.md

 $$
 \tilde {x} _ {1} = \left\{ \begin{array}{l l} 1, & u p \\ - 1, & d o w n \end{array} \right., \qquad \tilde {x} _ {2} = \left\{ \begin{array}{l l} 2, & u p \\ - 4, & d o w n \end{array} \right.
-$$ with prices  $1 and$ 1.9.
+$$ with prices  \$1 and\$ 1.9.
 If we short two units of the first security and buy one unit of the second security, then our net investment will be

 $$